davidralphlewis/binaryephemera/_notes/Disconnect Frequently.md

 date: 18-08-2022
 ---

-In order to [[Be Present]] and avoid [[Overstimulation]], it is necessary to log off social media frequently.
+In order to [[Be Present]] and [[Avoid Overstimulation]], it is necessary to log off social media frequently.
 Social media is a distraction tool, I have lost hours mindlessly scrolling.

 I set my phone to automatically block social media for most of the day and especially at night.